-Cargill has confirmed that it will invest ‘between €300 million and €500 million’ in Colombia over the next five years, following its buyout of Pollos El Bucanero.
+Cargill will invest ‘between €300 million and €500 million’ in Colombia over the next five years, following its buyout of Pollos El Bucanero.

 It acquired El Bucanero, one of Colombia’s leading producers of chicken and processed meats products, for an undisclosed sum at the start of the month.